-For the 49GHz-FSR MRR, the signal went through ~5-km of standard SMF to provide the progressive tap delays.
-The dispersion of the fibre was the same (17 ps/nm/km), yielding a time delay T of ~34.8 ps between adjacent taps.
-This resulted in an operation bandwidth (Nyquist frequency, half of FSR{RF}) of ~14.36 GHz for the transversal filter.
-Again, this can be enlarged by decreasing the time delay (e.g., using a shorter spool of SMF), at the expense of a reduced tuning resolution.
-However, the maximum operational bandwidth of the transversal filter is limited by the comb spacing.
-For the 49 GHz comb, significant crosstalk between adjacent wavelength channels occurs beyond 24.5 GHz - half of the micro-comb's spacing.
-This issue can be addressed by employing a micro-comb source with a larger comb spacing, although at the expense of providing fewer comb lines/taps across the C-band).
-Note that although standard optical fibre is often used to produce the dispersive delays, this can readily be done via other means.
+For the transversal system based on the 49GHz FSR microcomb, the signal went through about 5km of standard SMF to provide the progressive delay taps.
+The dispersion of the fibre was the same (17 ps/nm/km) as the 200GHz system, which yielded a different time delay T of ~34.8 ps between adjacent taps.
+This yielded an operational bandwidth (Nyquist frequency, half of $FSR{RF}$ ) of about 14.36 GHz for the transversal filter.
+As before, this can be increased by decreasing the time delay (using a shorter spool of SMF), at the expense of having a reduced resolution in tuning.
+The maximum operational bandwidth of the transversal filter is limited by the comb spacing.
+For the 49 GHz comb, significant crosstalk between adjacent wavelength channels occurs for RF frequencies that are beyond 24.5 GHz - half of the micro-comb's spacing.
+This issue can be addressed by employing a micro-comb source with a larger comb spacing, although this comes at the expense of providing fewer comb lines/taps across the C-band.
+Note that although standard optical fibre is often used to produce the dispersive delays, this can readily be done much more efficiently using other approaches.
 Typically, only about 2-km of SMF, yielding a dispersion of 34 ps/nm, is needed.
-This is within the range of multi-channel tunable dispersion compensators [140-143], which can also be designed with a dispersion slope offset.
+This is within the range of multi-channel tunable dispersion compensators [140-143], which can also be designed with a builtin dispersion slope offset.
 This approach would not only yield a compact and latency free delay but would enable tunability to adjust the Nyquist zone.
-In the following sections, we will review progress made in high bandwidth temporal RF and microwave signal processing functions including Hilbert transform, differentiation and integration based on Kerr micro-combs.
+In the following sections, we will review progress made in high bandwidth temporal RF and microwave signal processing functions beginning with Hilbert transforms, followed by differentiation and then integration, all based on Kerr micro-combs.